 Because of technological limitations, our computer screens and other similar devices can’t display every color that our eyes can see.
-Instead, display screens show colors in the RGB system.
+Instead, display screens show colors in the RGB space.

 What is RGB?

 RGB stands for the three colors Red, Green, and Blue.
-The system uses Red, Green, and Blue light to make new colors.
+The color space uses Red, Green, and Blue light to make new colors.
 You can see the RGB range compared to visible colors in the picture below.